sefk/sefk.github.io/stories/tools.md

 covets.

 **Chrome**.
 The developer tools are outstanding.
-The **Postman** Chrome App (now also a standalone tool) is handy for driving API's, and it's interception capabilities are quire nice.
+The **Postman** Chrome App (now also a standalone tool) is useful for driving API's and intercepting traffic.

 **Vagrant**.
 I used to work at VMware, so I appreciate virtualization.
 What the Vagrant team did that is so impressive, is all the unglamorous work to make it usable: error handling, integration, packaging, etc. I've tried using it with the Fusion plugin, due to my allegiance to VMware, but the additional cost and complexity solved problems that I didn't have.
 I've gone back to VirtualBox and that's fine.

-**XCode**.
-No getting around that.

 <h2>Mac Things</h2>

-**Moom**.
-I've tried a bunch of Mac things for moving windows around and this one is the best.
-The hotkey I've assigned is easy to type (ctrl-shift-semicolon), pushing once gets me to some nice instant macros (top, right, full screen) but the best thing is pushing *twice* to bring up this nice little micro-manager where I can place windows manually.
-Well done and works.
+**ITerm2**.
+Totally worth replacing Terminal.app with and it's worked very well for me.

 **Hyperswitch**.
 My key requirement is I need to quickly switch between windows with alt-tab.
 I prefer lots of windows to tabs, and